 If cantaloupes contact moist soil during the growing period, a “ground spot” may result.
 This is an area on the rind that is thin, poorly developed, soft, and appears lighter in color.
 The presence of a ground spot increases the risk for microbial growth and pathogen contamination.
 In addition, cantaloupes with ground spot may be more susceptible to internalization by pathogens during post-harvest handling.

 In some regions, growers will hand-turn melons to prevent development of a ground spot, increasing the potential for contamination from human contact.
 However, ground spot formation can be prevented using methods other than hand-turning to keep cantaloupes off of the ground and dry, including proper planting-bed preparation and careful irrigation management.

 Although it is not common practice, some growers may use animal manure and/or composts as soil amendments.

 To qualify for organic certification, growers of organic cantaloupes must comply with requirements for composted and certified soil amendments.

 Cantaloupe growers use a wide variety of irrigation methods to ensure soil is moist, especially prior to planting.
 One of the most popular and oldest methods is furrow irrigation, also known as surface or flood irrigation.
-Historically, most cantaloupe fields have been furrow irrigated.
-Many other growers have used sprinkler irrigation.
+Although historically, most cantaloupe fields have been furrowed, many other growers have used sprinkler irrigation.

 Preventing disease in cantaloupe plants

-Some growers use pesticides and/or fungicide treated seed.
+Some growers use pesticides and/or fungicide-treated seed.
 Others may apply fungicide or whitewash foliar applications to prevent sunscald of ripening melons.
-Typically spray applications are terminated at least a week prior to harvest, except with certain approved materials to treat late-season leaf diseases.
+Typically, spray applications are terminated 1-2 weeks prior to harvest, except with certain approved materials to treat late-season leaf diseases.